3lpsy/boucanpy/README.md

 - Create Zones for Specific DNS Servers
 - Log DNS Resolution

-## Phase 2: Polish The Code
+## Phase 2: Polish The Code (Current)

-After demonstrating that the project is worth dedicating time to, Phase 2 will involve making the project feature complete with all clients (JS / SimpleWeb / CLI) and features (webhooks / email / queue) completed.
+After demonstrating that the project is worth dedicating time to, Phase 2 will involve making the project feature complete with all clients (WebUI / CLI) and features (webhooks / email / queue) completed.
 At this point, the project should not be considered stable nor secure.

+Features:
+- Manage DNS Records through WebUI / API
+- Ability to update the DNS server's records for running DNS Server (WebSocket)
+- Receive Notifications on DNS Resolution via email or webhook
+- Easily build the application with Docker, Packer, & Terraform

 ## Phase 3: Stability

 Next, sanity checks and proper handlers will be put in place so that API calls fail gracefully.
 At this point the project should not be considered secure.

+Features:
+- Actual validation & Error Handling

 ## Phase 4: Release 0.1.0-alpha

 Once I'm satisfied the code is not complete trash, I'll release it as version 0.1.0-alpha.
 At this point, the project should be considered secure enough to deploy.
 Though I'd recommend doing so in a protected network.
 If the application proves valuable enough to me personally or others, I'll continue to add features / improvements.

+## Phase 5: Extending the Application

+Once the core DNS use case is satisfied, the API will be extended to support the resolution of HTTP/S and SMTP requests.

 TODO: